kubernetes/kops/docs/arguments.md

-# Detailed description of a few arguments
+# Detailed description of a few selected arguments

+This list is not the full list, but a few arguments that where choosen.

 ## admin-access